ObenaufLab/CaTCH/README.md

 ### Step 1 : Quantify barcodes

-*barcodingQuantifier.py*
+**barcodingQuantifier.py**

 Starting from a BAM file and an optional table with demultiplexing info, it uses regex matching to extract the barcode sequence.
-It creates
+It creates:

 * a barcode counts file per sample, and
 * an extraction summary file per BAM.

-Additionally, for troubleshooting use, it outputs
+Additionally, for troubleshooting use, it outputs:

 * a BAM with reads where a barcode couldn't be identified (truncation, or mutation in inflexible bases),
 * a BAM file for reads whose sample tags didn't match the demultiplex info,